yamini-Krishna/bootcamp/figure-captions-extraction/docs/Readme.md

 ```

 * This creates a `site/` folder containing all the HTML, CSS, and JavaScript files needed to serve your docs as a website.

+---

+Notes
+Your Markdown docs are inside the docs/ folder.

+Configuration is controlled by mkdocs.yml.